 According to the CDC (Centers for Disease Control and Prevention), “Arthritis is joint in people after age 65, but people can get affected at any age.
 Around two-thirds of people suffer from arthritis who are below the age of 65.
 Arthritis is joint among women 26% and men 19%.
 Arthritis affects people who are overweight compared to those who are average or underweight.

 People facing Arthritis Condition are under 65 years old

 - Around 7.3% are between the age of 18 to 44 years old.
-People between the age of 45 to 64 they are of the age of 30.3%.
-People age 65 or more are diagnosed with arthritis condition around 49.7%.
+People between the age of 45 to 64 are of the age of 30.3%.
+People aged 65 or more are diagnosed with arthritis condition around 49.7%.
 Keep in mind that, the factor of age is not the only factor for arthritis.

 - Osteoarthritis condition triggers after the age of 40.
 Rheumatoid arthritis (arthritis inflammatory type) occurs at any age.
 Systemic lupus erythematosus affects people between the age of 15 to 40.
 Before the age of 16, there is an occurrence of childhood arthritis.

-Musculoskeletal System gets affect with Aging
+Musculoskeletal System gets affected with Aging

 The problem also increases when you are not physically active.
 Moderate levels of stretching and exercise can also prove beneficial in reducing the risk of arthritis.